Montana HiSET® Requirements

 To take the HiSET exam in Montana, you must meet the following eligibility requirements:

-• Age: You must be at least 16 years of age to take the HiSET exam, and you cannot be enrolled in high school.
+Age: You must be at least 16 years of age to take the HiSET exam, and you cannot be enrolled in high school.
 Note: If you are 16, 17 or 18 years of age, there are additional requirements and policies that apply.
-Click on your age below to see what you need to do in order to take the HiSET exam.

 • If you are 16 years of age and not enrolled in high school because of special circumstances, you must submit all of the following documentation for an age requirement waiver to the Montana State HiSET Administrator for review and approval prior to being able to schedule an appointment for testing: